-This policy is based on the Department for Education's statutory guidance on the designated teacher for looked-after and previously looked-after children.
+This policy is based on the Department for Education's statutory guidance on the designated teacher for children looked-after and previously children looked-after.

 It also takes into account section 2E of the Academies Act 2010.

 This policy complies with our funding agreement and articles of association.